-Enter the child's, father's, or mother's surname into its box.
+Enter the father's and/or mother's surname.
 One surname is required.
 All other names are optional.

-Note that the exact and sounds like searches only apply to the child's surname which may contain one wildcard.
+Note that the exact and sounds like searches only apply to the father's surname which is very probably also the child's.
 All other fields are always searched by the contains method.

 The place is usually the residence, which may not be the birth place.
 If not recorded, the registration district may be abbreviated within brackets to give an indication of location.

-Most of the birth records prior to civil registration are from church baptism registers.
 If there is no birth date, the baptism date may be used and indicated by (bap), but it may be long after the birth.
 Where there is a baptism date, the place is where baptised or the residence, which may not be the birth place.
-The mother's maiden name and any former married names are usually included.

 Grateful thanks to contributors of new and revised birth data.